 WorldSkills Sweden

-WorldSkills Sweden’s initiatives leads to more people discovering the benefits of a vocational education and training.
-A vocational education is the future.
+WorldSkills Sweden’s initiatives leads to more people discovering the benefits of vocational education and training.

-WorldSkills Sweden’s initiatives leads to more people discovering the benefits of a vocational education and training.
-A vocational education is the future.
+WorldSkills Sweden’s initiatives leads to more people discovering the benefits of vocational education and training.

 We work to improve the quality, status and attractiveness of Swedish vocational education and training (TVET).